CDL Truck Driver Training

 Week 1: Orientation and CDL Permit Preparation

-- All students, including those who already hold a CDL Learner’s Permit, must attend
+- All students, including those who already hold a CDL Learner’s Permit, must attend the first two weeks of class.

 Week 2: DMV Testing and DOT Drug Testing

-- Students will take the CDL permit test at the DMV and complete any remaining required
+- Students will take the CDL permit test at the DMV and complete any remaining required documentation.

 - Students are responsible for the $46 permit test fee (covers up to three attempts).

-- Students must pass the CDL permit exam, DOT physical, and drug test by the end of
+- Students must pass the CDL permit exam, DOT physical, and drug test by the end of Week 2 to remain enrolled.

 Week 3 and Beyond: CDL Training